fschmittlein/WordPress-Distribution/README.md

 ### Customisations (before `ddev wordpress`)
 1. Change the language and the version for WordPress in the `docker-compose.wordpress-env.yaml` file (Default: de_DE and latest)
 1. Change the title for your WordPress
+1. Change the plugins for your WordPress
+1. Change the wp-cli packages for your WordPress

 ### ddev Custom Commands in the Distribution